ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

 ### Description
 - This instruction resets certain information of DYNAMIXEL
-- Applied Products : MX with Protocol 2.0 (Firmware v42 or above), DYNAMIXEL X-series (Firmware v42 or above)
+- Applied Products : MX with Protocol 2.0 (Firmware v42 or above), DYNAMIXEL-X series (Firmware v42 or above)

 ### Parameters